aspose-cells/Aspose.Cells-API-References/english/go-cpp/FilterColumn/GetIconFilter/_index.md

 ## GetIconFilter function

-Gets Aspose.Cells.IconFilter for filtering data by icon.
+Gets IconFilter for filtering data by icon.

 ```go